coolinmc6/enigma-mixins-tutorial/readme.md

   obj.myMixin()
 })
 ```
-As you can see here, we used our doc object to call `createSessionObject()` to manually create an instance of the Generic Object class.
+As you can see here, we used our Doc object to call `createSessionObject()` to manually create an instance of the Generic Object class.
 You'll see in the console that there are a few more logs.
 First, you'll see the Generic Object that you've probably seen many times.
-Next, you'll see the message "layout mixin hey there" from our `objectMixin()` method.
-You'll also see the layout object we've called in our `objectMixin()` method.
+Next, you'll see the message "layout mixin hey there" from our `objectMixin()` method as well as the layout object.
 Last, and this was just to illustrate the point, when we called `myMixin()` on our Generic Object, it didn't work - we got an error.
-This happens because the `myMixin()` method is ONLY on the doc class.
+This happens because the `myMixin()` method is ONLY on the Doc class.
 Just like `objectMixin()` is ONLY on the Generic Object class.
-Keep this in mind when you are writing your own methods as you'll most likely need different behaviors for the Doc vs. Generic Objects.
+Keep this in mind when you are writing your own methods as you'll most likely need different behaviors for the different Qlik Objects.

 ## Additional Mixins for Same Type